On a Possible Giant Impact Origin for the Colorado Plateau: Afterword

+The work described in this paper was inspired by the pioneering studies of Professor Hongren Zhang (1934-2016, the author's late father), former editor-in-chief of the Episodes Journal of the International Union of Geological Sciences (IUGS) from 1997-2004, and former President of the IUGS from 2004-2008.
+Since the early 1970s, Prof. H. Zhang gradually formed and evolved ideas on a possible giant impact origin for the eastern China's geomorphology, and his first article outlining his ideas on this topic was published in 1998, as a summary of an invited address to the Chinese Geological Society general assembly in 1997.
+Afterwards, there was a hiatus of ten years when Prof. H. Zhang was fully occupied with the responsibilities of the IUGS.
+It was only after his retirement in 2008 from the IUGS post that he was able to focus on this work, together with several collaborators, during the final eight years of his life.

-The idea of a possible giant impact origin for the Colorado Plateau came to the author independently, during an Oct.
-2016 field trip to the southwest of the US, following her decision to carry on her late father's unfinished quest in exploring the possibility of giant-impact-induced plate tectonic motion, even though her previous expertise was mostly in astrophysics.
-After more than a year of intensive study and several additional field trips, which resulted in the current manuscript, the author came upon recently a popular-science article on the Smithsonian Air and Space Magazine website, by Paul D. Spudis, a senior staff scientist at the Lunar and Planetary Science Institute in Huston, TX (Spudis 2015).
-The article speculated on the possibility that the Colorado Plateau might be an ancient impact scar, though giving no quantitative information to support this hypothesis.
-Spudis also mentioned that the idea of a giant impact origin for the Colorado Plateau had been in the air, and he first learned it years earlier from Professor Carleton Moore, then Director of the Center for Meteorite Studies at Arizona State University.
-So far the author has been unable to find a mention of this idea in scholarly articles published to date.
+The idea of a possible giant impact origin for the Colorado Plateau came to the present author independently, during an Oct.
+2016 field trip to the southwestern United States, following her decision to carry on her late father's unfinished quest on the general validity of the giant-impact mechanism for the initiation of many major episodes of Earth's plate-tectonic motion, a subject the present author had had many illuminating discussions with Prof. H. Zhang during the past few decades, even though her previous field of research was focused on astrophysics.
+Since she had taken an early retirement from formal employment to pursue independent research, she had the freedom to devote a significant amount of time to learning the geology necessary for this work, and to go on field trips.

+When the first draft of the current paper was near completion at the end of 2017, the author came upon quite by accident a popular-science article on the Smithsonian Air and Space Magazine website, by Paul D. Spudis (Spudis 2015), a senior staff scientist at the Lunar and Planetary Science Institute in Huston TX, which speculated on the possibility that the Colorado Plateau might be an ancient impact scar.
+Spudis (2015) did not offer quantitative calculations, nor field studies, since the article was mainly spurred by a family vacation trip of his through the area, which did not afford field studies.
+The epoch of the impact event within the 4 billion years of Precambrian was also not specified in the Spudis article, nor the size of the impactor.
+However, Spudis (2015) did mention that the idea of a possible large impact origin for the Colorado Plateau had been in the air for some time, and he first learned it years earlier from his own professor Carleton Moore, then the Director of Center for Meteorite Studies at the Arizona State University.